Felicity-IIIT-Hyderabad/vimgolf/README.md

 `python -m vimgolf` shows the list of commands.

-First run `python -m vimgolf config` to locally store your api key.
+First run `python -m vimgolf config <API_KEY>` to locally store your api key.
 This will be used to verify the submission is coming from your user account.
 You can get your apikey [here](https://events.felicity.iiit.ac.in/vimgolf/apikey).

 Use `python -m vimgolf put 0` to play the 0-th challenge.
 You can view all challenges on the main website.

 Good luck and happy golfing!